JimmyLamothe/autofront/README.md

 * Create a new file.
 * Import Autofront and your functions.
-* Initialize the server.
 * Create routes to your functions.
 * Start the server.

-This will start a simple Flask server at 0.0.0.0:5000.
+This will start a Flask server at 0.0.0.0:5000.
 Access it from any browser on the same computer.
-You'll find a simple web page with the name of your function and a "Go" button.
-Click on the button to run your function.
+You'll find a page with the name of your function and a "Go" button.
+Click it to run your function.

-This is useful for development and gives you a simple web-based graphical interface for your programs.
+This is useful for development and gives you a simple web-based interface for your programs.
 But you can also easily access the server from your phone or another computer on the local network.

 First, you need the local ip address of the computer running the autofront Flask server.
 This step varies from system to system.
-On Mac or Linux, try typing the following command in the terminal:
+On Mac or Linux, type the following command in the terminal:

 ```
 ipconfig getifaddr en0